VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Materials are represented by the `IMaterial` type and can be used as Input and Output Properties.

-`IMaterial` inputs could be used to give a node certain material(s) used during the [Rendering Phase](#rendering-phase), or it could output a switched selection of it (a material switcher).
+`IMaterial` inputs can be used to give a node certain material(s) used during the [Rendering Phase](#rendering-phase), or it could output a switched selection of it (a material switcher).

-The current version of Vx doesn't provide an API to create your own materials.
+The current version of Vx does not provide an API to create your own materials.
 See [Roadmap](#roadmap).

 ##### Custom Resources

-Another resource type that is only known in the Vx-context if the `Custom Resource' which can be used to interchange information from on Vx-Node to another and the resource management should be used to avoid multiple resources of the same content.
+Another resource type that is only known in the Vx-context if the `Custom Resource' which can be used to interchange information from one Vx-Node to another and the resource management should be used to avoid multiple resources of the same content.

 A good example could by a native data connection to a proprietary server.
 One Vx Node represents this connection with its parameters (connection string) as a *custom resource*.
 Another Vx-Node knows the type of this *custom resource* and uses it to gather data from the connection (the same technique is used by the original Database nodes from Ventuz, also the Serial Text node - COM does the same).